spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/12-palette-webctl.md

 <InfoBox>

-If you are using Palette Virtual Machine (VM) Management, find steps to connect to your virtual cluster with the virtctl CLI in the [Access VM Cluster with virtctl](/vm-management/create-manage-vm/access-cluster-with-virtctl) guide.
+If you are using Palette Virtual Machine (VM) Management, find steps to connect to your virtual machines with the virtctl CLI in the [Access VM Cluster with virtctl](/vm-management/create-manage-vm/access-cluster-with-virtctl) guide.
+The virtctl CLI facilitates some of the VM operations you will perform, such as copy/paste or to transfer files to and from a virtual machine using Secure Copy Protocol (SCP).

 </InfoBox>